paleobot/pbot-dev/Field definitions/Collections Node fields v1a.md

 < 1 mm: microfossil.

 ### Collection methods
+* Entry type: drop-down menu (or check-box) with multiple choices allowed: sieve, core, census, quarry, surface (float), surface (in situ), salvage, anthill
+* Considerations: Ellen made small edits to the PBDB list; not sure how pollen would fit with this. would we just give the direction that it either be core (if from a core), or sieve (if from a hand sample?)?
 * PBot:
 * dwc:
 * Info: PBDB options are: bulk: the fossils in a set volume of rock, or on an all surfaces of slabs of rock, were identified.